barryclark/jekyll-now/_posts/2020-11-05-express-view-engines.md

   - one template partial (header, footer, nav, etc);
   - one `page` template representing an HTML file in the site map.
 4. Each team should assign the following jobs:
     - Devops:
         - create a collective Git repo;
         - add teammates as collaborators;
     - Team Lead:
-    - Help coordinate tasks and break ties

     - Other jobs assigned as needed.
 Examples:
         - Copywriting
         - Data entry
         - Research
         - Imagery
         - Heroku setup

 ### Planning it out